Skip to contents

 covican_transformed <- rd_transform(covican)

-#Option B: separately with different arguments
+#Option B: Provide individual arguments

-covican_transformed <- rd_transform(data = covican$data,
+covican_transformed <- rd_transform(

 dic = covican$dictionary,

-event_form = covican$event_form)
+event_form = covican$event_form

 #Print the results of the transformation